Travel Card Policies and Procedures

 The Bucknell University Travel Card Program provides an efficient and flexible method to pay for travel expenses and departmental purchases.
 The Travel Card is a Visa card offered through J.P.
-Morgan which is integrated with Concur Travel & Expense.
+Morgan which is integrated with Workday.
 The Travel Card may be used for both travel and entertainment type charges in addition to purchasing type charges.

 The following documents provide, guidelines, policies and procedures and additional resources for cardholders: